 Put Down Cedar Mulch

-How to Get Rid of Mosquitoes in Your Home
+How to Get Rid of Mosquitos in Your Home

 Sometimes the mosquito problem isn’t outside your home, it’s inside.
 If you notice a mosquito problem inside your home, there are a few things you can do to get things under control: